flexatone/present-df-typing/doc/pycon-2025/slides.md

 Since Python 3.5

-An optional layer independent of run-time
+An optional layer, independent of run-time

-Verrifiable with tools like `mypy` and `pyright`
+Verifiable with tools like `mypy` and `pyright`

 </v-clicks>
 </Transform>